learn-co-students/guided-module-one-project-assessment-dumbo-web-071519/README.md

 ### Phase 6: Presentation

 It's time to show off your creation to the world!

-Things you might want to do are:
+The audience should be the technically-minded outsider that stumbles on your project.
+Do not expect that they will have any of the context behind your project - you need to tell them that context.
+Focus on telling them the story of your application.
+What problem does it solve?
+How do the features come together to solve that problem?
+Why did you decide to build it?

+Here are some of the options you have for making your project shine to the outside world:

 * Write a README detailing:
   * How to install your application.